Philips takes fresh hit from safety recall

 The safety recall had caused a 150-million-euro "headwind" while supply issues accounted for about the same amount, CEO Frans van Houten told a conference call.

-Net profit increased from 340 million euros to almost three million euros, mainly driven by the sale in March of its domestic appliances business as it focuses on healthcare.
+Net profit increased from 340 million euros to almost three billion euros, mainly driven by the sale in March of its domestic appliances business as it focuses on healthcare.

 The company said in June that profits had fallen after it set aside 250 million euros to deal with the recall.